Full-time RVing has really taken off in the last few years. Traditionally, the full-time RV life has belonged almost exclusively to retirees.

 Not having the usual responsibilities

 Make no mistake about it, full-time RVing has plenty of responsibilities—they just happen to be a little different than the responsibilities of life in the suburbs.
 Full-time RVing is a change of pace: there is no lawn to mow, and there is no commute to work.
-There are no more of the exhausting and repetitive tasks in keeping a 2,500 square foot house that leave no time to relax and enjoy life.
+There are no more of the exhausting and repetitive tasks in keeping a 2,500 square foot house that leaves no time to relax and enjoy life.

 The time you would have spent mowing your lawn or vacuuming is instead spent taking a walk near the headwaters of the Mississippi or viewing gigantic waves smashing against the rocks on the Oregon coastline.